SivaKumarValluri/8.Tracking-Emission-in-High-speed-Images-within-ROI-in-Shock-Compressed-Sample/README.md

 # Laser-Microscope-Image-Analysis
-Input images are from the SIMX8 camera.
+The code in current form is set to automate image processing of the images from the SIMX8 camera used in Laser driven shock compression experiments.
-The high-speed videography enables 8 frames and an  initial stationary image.
+The high-speed videography in the Laser driven shock compression experiment enables 8 frames of observation during/post shock compression and an additional initial stationary image.
+But **the functions defined can be used for other type of images based on user discretion.**